-The perlite is indicated as an additive with a traditional, hydrodynamic, or even single-breasted mixture.
-The advantage and disadvantage of the perlite stems from its wonderful drainage capacity, which in case of failure will cause rapid dehydration of the plant bed and plant roots.
+The perlite is indicated as an additive with a traditional, hydroponic, or even single-unit breeding mixture.
+The advantage and disadvantage of the perlite stems from its wonderful drainage capacity, which in case of failure will result in rapid dehydration of the plant bed and plant roots.

 Like the rock wool, the dust that comes from dealing with perlite is not healthy for you Wear a mask before starting work.

 And Vermiculite Another type of mineral is a rock-cut mineral that expands when heated, but in contrast to perlite, its most prominent feature is its ability to absorb more moisture into it, making water available to plants over time (even in cases of malfunctions).

-This makes the combination of vermiculite and perlite perfect for the hydropower towers, but note that It is not recommended to use bormacolite alone Because excess water absorption by the growth medium can lead to rotting roots.
+This makes the combination of vermiculite and perlite perfect for the hydroponics towers, but note that It is not recommended to use bormacolite alone Because excess water absorption by the growth medium can lead to rotting roots.

 Water: the core of the hydrophonic system

 the common opinion And wrong Is that when it rains that water our garden, it actually nourishes it.
 The reason for this mistake stems from the fact that rainwater has almost no real nutritional value for the plants and most of the minerals and micro elements necessary for their development are given to them by the soil and the organisms that live there.

 So what is the role of water?
 Well, the water serves as a means of transferring the necessary nutrition to the plant and makes the minerals and micro elements available to it, so they actually 'open' for the plant the possibility of enjoying the wealth of the soil through the roots.
 In addition, water provides the hydrogen element necessary for the development of plants.